mirzask/cardi/content/Nuclear/Positron Emission Tomography (PET).md

 # Patient Preparation

 - Fast for at least 6 hours (water intake allowed)
-- Avoid caffeinated drinks for at least 12 hours
+- Avoid caffeinated drinks for at least 12 hours, ideally 24 hrs
 - Avoid theophylline-containing medications for at least 48 hours

 ## Prep for FDG-PET